Legal Analysis, Research and Writing Upper-Level Legal Analysis, Research and Writing Opportunities

 - Intensive Legal Writing Workshop A597

 The B598 Advanced Research and Writing seminar course changes yearly to offer a variety of different writing experiences.
 Recent seminars have focused on topics such as judicial writing, legislative drafting and public international law.
 Second-year students who serve on the staff of a legal journal also enroll in specialized seminars for each journal, designed to guide them through the process of researching and writing scholarly articles.

 Extracurricular Opportunities: Moot Court, Writing Competitions, Journals

 Other opportunities for second- and third-year students to practice legal research and writing skills include participation in a legal writing competition or a moot court competition (mock trial, contract negotiations, appellate advocacy or a variety of regional and national competitions in different areas of law).
-Students who join the Moot Court Honor Board run in-house competitions and may be responsible for researching and writing the competition problems.
+Students who join the Moot Court Honor Board can participate in competitions that require research and writing a substantive piece of advocacy.

-A wonderful way for students to develop these skills is to serve on an academic journal.
+Another wonderful way for students to develop these skills is to serve on an academic journal.
 The field of law is unique because scholarly journals have historically been managed and edited by students, though there are increasing numbers of peer-reviewed journals run by faculty.
 Here at the University of Washington School of Law, students can participate in four different journals.
 Students can later revise writing projects from both competitions and journals to fulfill the Advanced Writing Requirement, so long as they obtain a faculty supervisor for the revisions.

 Students typically join the Moot Court Honor Board or the school’s journals by invitation after their 1L year, but some 2L students are invited as well.
 Below are links to information about admission criteria for these organizations: